On the van der Waals interaction between a molecule and a half-infinite plate: Modeling of the problem and main result

-If the interaction energy is negative, i.e., $E(r)<E_h$, the van der Waals forces are attractive, because separating the atom from the plate costs energy.
-Similarly $E(r)> E_h$ implies a positive interaction energy and the van der Waals forces are repulsive.
+If the interaction energy is negative, i.e., $E(r,v)<E_N$, then it is attractive, because separating the molecule from the plate costs energy.
+Similarly $E(r,v)> E_N$ implies a positive interaction energy and it is repulsive.
+While we are not able to estimate the interaction energy for small distances, we are able to study its long range asymptotics.
+Let